 Tasmania’s marine ecosystems are home to species found nowhere else in the world; they support world-renowned seafood industries and have been culturally important for thousands of years.

-NRM South and the Tasmanian Seafood Industry Council (TSIC) have partnered to facilitate the Tasmanian Smart Seafood Partnership (TSSP), through funding from the Australian Government’s National Landcare Program.
-It aims to increase the efficiency and effectiveness of Tasmania’s seafood industry practices to conserve and restore marine biodiversity in Tasmanian multi-use waterways.
+The Tasmanian Smart Seafood Partnership (TSSP) is a partnership project between NRM South and the Tasmanian Seafood Industry Council (TSIC).
+It aims to increase the efficiency and effectiveness of Tasmania’s seafood industry practices to conserve and restore marine biodiversity in our waterways.

-The project is state-wide and builds upon partnerships between the Tasmanian seafood industry, NRM organisations, training organisations, government and regulatory authorities, and community.
+The State-wide project is building on partnerships between the Tasmanian seafood industry, NRM organisations, training organisations, government and regulatory authorities, and community.

 Over the next 2.5 years the TSSP will address the following key objectives:

-Develop a Sustainable Seafood Pathways Training/Skills Set Package for use within the Tasmanian aquaculture and fishing industries, community, Landcare and Indigenous Groups
+To develop a Sustainable Seafood Pathways Training and Skills Set Package for use within the Tasmanian aquaculture and fishing industries.

 TSIC and NRM South are excited to pilot the state’s first Seafood Industry Teacher Capacity Building day (SITCap) later this year.

 Marine science and aquaculture teachers from across Tasmania will participate in on-water tours and face to face interactions with marine resource managers, scientists, and industry representatives.
 Extending teacher’s contemporary knowledge of Tasmania’s seafood industry and marine resource management supports both classroom teaching and the future seafood industry workforce.

 Through education the partnership wants to develop a workforce which values science and changing technology practices in its day to day operations to protect the marine environment and further sustainable industries.